towerofpower256/davidmac.pro/src/posts/2021-04-20-glidescopedevaluator/index.md

 What should this script do?
 How should it return a result?

-I ***highly*** recommend creating a default value for the script field as a function template, similar to the look-and-feel of Business Rule and Transform Map script fields.
-This reduces confusion, and leads to a smoother experience for the user, which means users aren't asking you how to use it over and over again.
+I ***highly*** recommend creating a default value for the script field as a function template, similar to the look-and-feel of the default Business Rule and Transform Map script fields.
+This reduces confusion, and leads to a smoother experience for the user, which means users aren't constantly asking you how to use that field, or having to reverse-engineer your code to see how it works.

+In the below screenshot of the default Field Map script field, you can clearly see that the "**source**" variable is available, and it's a self-running function that's setting the "**answer**" variable with the result of the function.
+No confusion there.

 ![[Field map string field](./field-map-script-field.png)](./field-map-script-field.png)

-In this picture, you can clearly see that the "source" variable is available, and it's a self-running function that's setting the "answer" variable to the result of the function.
-No confusion there.

 ### Running scripts without needing a record
 Normally, **GlideScopedEvaluator** wants to force you to use a field on a GlideRecord as the source of your script.